leo-mazz/freshair/doc/instructions.md

 ### Tags
 Please assign the appropriate existing tags (and/or create new) before publishing a post.
 When there is a tag related to an event, and the event becomes past, please add a temporal identifier to the name of the tag (e.g. change 'General Elections' to 'General Elections 2017').

+### Posts
+If you are in a show, you can assign a show to your post.
+It will then be displayed in your show's page.
+If you're in a team, you can assign a team to your post.
+It will then be displayed in your team's page.
+In order for your post to be actually published, make sure that the 'Is published?' checkbox is checked.
+Please write a short body for your post, it will be displayed in the multiple posts view.

+### Reviews
+If your post is a review, you can add a rating to it (it will be appropriately represented by the website with a 0 to 5 stars graphic).
+To do so, before publishing a post, add 'Post Metadata' to it, selecting the type 'rating' and inserting a numeric score from 0 to 10.

 ## Head of Programming
 As the Head of Programming, you'll need to sign up for a user account on the website and request the role 'Head of Programming'.